The world's GREATEST desserts – how many British favourites made the list?

 Anna Shepulova/Shutterstock

-Tiramisù is a relatively recent creation for such a beloved dessert, having first been made in the 1960s.
+For such a beloved dessert, tiramisù is a relatively recent creation, having first been made in the 1960s.
 However, it's since become one of the most popular Italian desserts in the world.
-The dish is characterised by its coffee and liqueur flavours, used to infuse sponge fingers or panettone.
-These are layered between a cream filling made with egg, sugar and mascarpone, before the final dish is dusted in cocoa.
-Served cold, this dessert offers an irresistible balance of bitter, cream, sharp and sweet.
+The dish is characterised by its coffee and liqueur flavours, which infuse savoiardi (sponge fingers).
+These are layered between a cream filling made with egg, sugar and mascarpone, and the whole dish is then dusted in cocoa.
+Served cold, tiramisù offers an irresistible balance of bitter, creamy, sharp and sweet flavours.

 15. Crème brûlée, France